whereq/whereq-playground/python/code/mars/src/example/argparse/README.md

 def main():
     parser = argparse.ArgumentParser(
-        description="A comprehensive Python CLI tool example",
+        description="WhereQ Python CLI",
-        epilog="Thank you for using the tool!"
+        epilog="Thank you for using the WhereQ Python CLI!"
     )

     # Positional argument